lbryio/lbry.com/content/news/023-bravenewcoin.md

 > Both Alexandria and LBRY have their strengths and weaknesses, and perhaps both will find a niche and thrive.
 Without accepting bitcoins, however, LBRY could have a tough time convincing users to buy and use an additional currency.
 Meanwhile, Alexandria has a clear lead in development.
 No matter which succeeds, we can all look forward to new ways for publishers to distribute content.

-The truth is that the LBRY protocol will allow patrons to pay publishers and hosts in BTC, though the default is LBC (LBRY credits).
+The truth is that the LBRY protocol will allow patrons to pay publishers and hosts in BTC, though the default is LBC (LBRY Credits).
 So as far as the patron is concerned, LBRY can run on bitcoin.
 The only time a user must use LBC is to reserve a name to ​**publish**​ content.

 You don't have to take our word for it – start playing with the LBRY protocol yourself!
 [Sign up here to become an Alpha Tester and earn 1,000 LBC](/get).